jasp-stats/jasp-desktop/Resources/Help/analyses/equivalenceindependentsamplesttest.md

 Equivalence Independent Samples T-Test
 ==========================

-The equivalence independent samples t-test allows the user to estimate the effect size and test the null hypothesis that the population means of two independent groups are equal (i.e., the difference between the groups is 0).
-The difference with a standard null hypothesis significance test is that in equivalence testing, the null hypothesis covers a small interval around 0 difference (i.e., equivalence region) instead of a point-null.
+The equivalence independent samples t-test allows the user to estimate the effect size and test the null hypothesis that the population means of two independent groups are fall inside an interval (i.e., equivalence region).
+The difference with a standard null hypothesis significance test is that in equivalence testing, the null hypothesis covers a small interval around 0 difference instead of a point-null.
 This is done according to the two-one-sided test (TOST).

 ### Assumptions
 - The dependent variable is continuous.